Le-Anh-Duy/Bus-routing-application/README.md

 ### 5. Research about `rtree` library in python.
 #### 5.1.
 Overview.

-RTree is a powerful spatial data management systems, which provide you with efficently spatial queries (search for nearest point, etc...).

-Normally, `Rtree` will store data in form of *bounding box*, which is a box denoted by its upper-left and bottom-right corners.
+`RTree` is a powerful spatial data management system, which provide us with efficently spatial queries (search for nearest point, etc...).
+Normally, `Rtree` will store data in form of *bounding box*, which is a box that are denoted by its upper-left and bottom-right corners.

-Having `RTree` in this project, I will use it as a spatial database for `shapely` objects, and use it to find the nearest point from a set of points along the bus route to our current location/destination.
+Having `RTree` in this project, it will be used as a spatial database for `shapely` objects, and use it to find the nearest point from a set of points along the bus route to our current location/destination.

 **Example:** storing and retrive data from rtree